What Learning Assistance Should Be Assessed?

 Excerpted from the December 2014 Executive Summary and Paper Commissioned by the College Reading & Learning Association

 The term learning assistance covers a broad range of services and academic programming.
 Martha Maxwell described learning assistance as 'programs that offer academic skills help to all students - from freshmen to seniors and graduate students....'
 (Piper, 1998, pp.34-35).

 Student learning and other outcomes of these services must be assessed, regardless of whether learning assistance is provided in a center bearing that term.
 As such, learning assistance programs face a number of assessment challenges; with the increasing challenge to provide direct measures of student learning based on outcomes, and indirect measures that capture student's perceptions of their learning.
 For example, the effectiveness of tutoring can be presented graphically by using percentage differences in the grades of tutored and non-tutored students.
 The University Learning Center has received data from our Institutional Research and Analytical Studies department to report the following:

 |Semester||# Attended tutoring 1 x wk or more||Sucess rate versus non-tutored classmates|

-By expanding assessment processes that demonstrate program effectiveness and by reporting positive impact within Cal State Fullerton, we can continue to build strong support for our services.
+The ULC is now expanding assessment processes that demonstrate program effectiveness and reporting our Tutor's positive impact within Cal State Fullerton, as well as the impact of our All Tutor Training program so we can continue to build strong support for our services.